-If you are considering upgrading to a feature-rich and scaleable hosted VoIP phone system, then you will obviously want to know if you can use your existing phones, or if you need to purchase new phones.
+If you are considering upgrading to a feature-rich and scalable hosted cloud phone system, then you will obviously want to know if you can use your existing phones, or if you need to purchase new phones.
 As with many questions of this nature, the answer is “it depends.”
-Before exploring this further, it will be helpful to quickly and simply look at how VoIP works.
+Before exploring this further, it will be helpful to quickly and simply look at how hosted cloud works.

-In this sense, VoIP is similar to how email works — except instead of messages being sent from one party to another, data packets (which are converted voice signals) are sent from one party to another.
-With this in mind, let’s get back to why “it depends” whether or not you can use your existing phones with VoIP.
+In this sense, hosted cloud is similar to how email works — except instead of messages being sent from one party to another, data packets (which are converted voice signals) are sent from one party to another.
+With this in mind, let’s get back to why “it depends” whether or not you can use your existing phones with hosted cloud.

 The Answer is YES When…

 You can use your existing phones with hosted cloud if they are compatible with a VoIP adapter.
 This is a small device that converts analog voice signals into digital IP packets, which (as mentioned above) are then transmitted over the IP network.
 A VoIP adapter also does the opposite — i.e. it converts digital IP packets into analog voice streams.

 As you can guess, you will not be able to use your existing phones with hosted cloud if they are not compatible with a VoIP adapter.